Station 32 - West Seattle Junction

 Given Station 32's current condition as well as its capacity to play a more central role in West Seattle, a full rebuild of this facility makes more sense than a piecemeal renovation.

 The plan, therefore, envisions a rebuild at Station 32's existing location.
 As part of the rebuild, Station 32 is slated for major improvements and conversion to the lead station for Battalion VII, which covers all of West Seattle, southwest Seattle, Harbor Island and the industrial areas lining both sides of the Duwamish River.

 Following the rebuild, Station 32's core operations will continue to comprise an engine company, a ladder unit, a medic unit and a reserve medic unit.
 In addition, the station will have an additional bay to accommodate a battalion chief unit.
 The rebuilt facility will also include a battalion chief office.

 Finally, the City will seek further design efficiencies and cost savings to fund an additional reserve bay at this station as well as space for various decentralized training activities.

-During the station upgrade, the station is expected to be relocated to an interim facility that will ensure continued fire and medic response to the neighborhood served by Fire Station 32.
+During the station upgrade, the station will be relocated to an interim facility located at 4731 40th Ave.
+SW that will ensure continued fire and medic response to the neighborhood served by Fire Station 32.

 Planned Station Features